AdamJohnSwan/Mono-AI-Tools/agentic-answers/README.md

-# rag-server
+# rag_server

-The `rag-server` is an API built using FastAPI that provides endpoints to create knowledge bases and retrieve information from them.
+The `rag_server` is an API built using FastAPI that provides endpoints to create knowledge bases and retrieve information from them.

 ## Environment Variables